sampsyo/uwadvising/advising.md

 # Expectations in Advising

 _Department of Computer Science & Engineering, University of Washington_
 _Revised: September 2015_

-## A note from the chair
+## A Note from the Chair

 The success of UW Computer Science & Engineering depends enormously on the success of our students, which in turn depends on active and thoughtful advising relationships between students and their advisors.
 This document is based on a tremendous amount of work by our graduate students.
 The goal is to make us all better participants in the advising relationship by increasing the clarity of the responsibilities and by increasing our mindfulness of this critically valuable and important process.